 I didn’t know we’d be visiting this museum, but I’m glad we did!
+I put it on my Bangalore must-visit places.
 I’m someone who enjoys understanding the working of things around us.
 And this place, being a science and technology museum, was no doubt worth visiting.

 The exhibits kept getting more interesting as we walked through.
 My friends had to drag me to the next one sometimes!
 Say had I been visiting alone, I’d have spent my whole day there.

 So let’s get started and read on to know about some things to know when visiting the famous Visvesvaraya Industrial and Technological Museum in Bangalore.